Today–all my friends who love libraries–I’m going to tell you a secret that will make you very happy.

 How to recommend an ebook from your computer:

 2. Elegant-if-it-works method: Click on the image below to go to the Overdrive site.
 “Find your Library” and if they don’t have the book, you can click on “show me books my library doesn’t own”.
-Then Overdrive should offer you the book with a “Recommend” button.
+Then Overdrive should offer you the book with a “Recommend” option.

 If you enjoy visiting Cochem castle as much as I do, you might like the story of this inventor princess.